mkdocs/mkdocs/docs/user-guide/deploying-your-docs.md

 If you host the source code for a project on [GitHub], you can easily use [GitHub Pages] to host the documentation for your project.
-There are two basic types of GitHub Pages sites: [Project Pages] sites, and [User and Organization Pages] sites.
+There are two basic
+[types of GitHub Pages sites]: Project Pages sites, and User and Organization Pages sites.
 They are nearly identical but have some important differences, which require a different work flow when deploying.

 ### Project Pages